kenzow0w/kenzow0w/README.md

 - I successfully graduated from a rigorous training course provided by one of the world's leading IT companies - NetCracker Technology Corporation;
 - I strive to improve my English skills and move from B1 to mastery;
 - I educate and drive myself to become a better specialist on a daily basis.
-Currently I'm studying Spring Framework in my free time.
 </p>
 - 🌱 I’m currently learning **Spring Framework.**
 - 🌱 In 2023 I'm going to pass **ISTQB Foundation Level**.